aswnss-m/python_projects/CONTRIBUTING.md

 * :raised_hands: Be respectful and welcoming
 * :+1: Show empathy towards other members
-* :speech_baloon: Accepting of constructive criticism
+* :speech_balloon: Accepting of constructive criticism

 ## Conclusion